amirmhm95/amirmmohammadi/_pages/aboutme.md

 modified: 2024-01-14
 toc: False
 ---
 Hi!
 My name is Amirmohammad Mohammadi (feel free to call me Amir).
-I am a PhD student in Electrical and Computer Engineering at Texas A&M University, specializing in the intersection of signal processing and artificial intelligence.
-My academic journey includes a background in Electrical Engineering from the University of Tabriz and Sharif University of Technology.
-Currently, my research is centered on developing AI algorithms for applications in time-series analysis and computer vision.<br/>
+I am a PhD student in Electrical and Computer Engineering at Texas A&M University, specializing in the intersection of signal processing and artificial intelligence with a background in Electrical Engineering from the University of Tabriz and Sharif University of Technology.
+Currently, my research is on developing AI algorithms and parameter efficient learning of foundation tranformer models for applications in time-series analysis and computer vision.<br/>

 ## Education